elenamln/AudioPulse-capstone-project/README.md

 # 🎧 AudioPulse Capstone Project 🎧

-Welcome to the **AudioPulse Capstone Project** — a data analysis pipeline designed to collect, process, and analyze YouTube audio content to uncover audience trends and engagement patterns.
+Welcome to the **AudioPulse Capstone Project**: a data analysis pipeline designed to collect, process, and analyze YouTube audio content to uncover audience trends and engagement patterns.

 ---